World on Fire (book): Summary

 The concept of market-dominant minority was introduced by Chua in a 1998 paper Markets, Democracy, and Ethnicity.
 In the Philippines, Chua notes that the Chinese community comprise one percent of the population but control 60 percent of the private economy, with the result being resentment on the part of the Filipino majority against the Chinese minority creating an ethnic conflict.
 Similarly, in Indonesia the Chinese Indonesian community make up three percent of the population but control 75 percent of the economy.
+Similarly, in Malaysia the Chinese Malaysian community make up twenty two percent of the population but control 75 percent of the economy.
 Similar patterns occur throughout other Southeast Asian economies.

-Chua gives examples of the concept that she calls ethnic "market-dominant minorities" such as the Overseas Chinese in Southeast Asia; European diasporas throughout Latin America and Africa; Israeli Jews in Israel and the Middle East; Russian Jewish Oligarchs in post-Communist Russia; Croats in the former Yugoslavia; Overseas Indians in East Africa, Overseas Lebanese in West Africa and Mexico, and the Yoruba, Igbos, Kikuyus, Tutsis in Nigeria, Cameroon, and Rwanda.
+Chua gives examples of the concept that she calls ethnic "market-dominant minorities" such as the Overseas Chinese in Southeast Asia; European diasporas throughout Latin America and Africa; Israeli Jews in Israel and the Middle East; Russian Jewish Oligarchs in post-Communist Russia; Croats in the former Yugoslavia; Overseas Indians in East Africa, Overseas Lebanese in West Africa and Mexico, and the Yoruba, Igbos, Kikuyus, Tutsis in Nigeria, Kenya, and Rwanda.

 In the book, Chua discusses different reasons for the market dominance of different groups.
 Some groups inherited market dominance because of colonial legacies and apartheid.
 In other cases, it may be due to the culture and family networks of these groups.
 For many groups there is no clear single explanation.